Federer–Nadal rivalry: Career evolution

 Federer and Nadal were born just under four years and 10 months apart.
 Federer's birthday is 8 August 1981, while Nadal's is 3 June 1986.
 A different viewpoint of their career evolution is offered by taking the season they ended with an age of 16 as starting point, and comparing their accomplishments at the same age.
 For instance in 2006, Federer finished the season being 25 years old having accumulated a career record of nine Major titles, and ranked No. 1.
 By comparison, Nadal finished the 2011 season also aged 25, having accumulated ten Major titles in total, and being ranked No. 2.
-Federer played his last singles match in 2021.
+Federer played his last singles match in 2021, Nadal in 2024.